cirrith/Recipes/Recipes/Soups/Vegan Peanut Stew.md

 4. While the soup is simmering, prepare the collard greens.
 Use a sharp knife to remove each stem (cut along the side of each stem), then stack the leaves and cut them into ½-inch wide strips.
 Place the chopped collard greens in a colander and rinse very well

 5. Once the stew has simmered for 15-20 minutes and the sweet potatoes are very soft, stir in the collard greens.
 Let the stew simmer for about 5 minutes more, then begin to smash the sweet potatoes against the side of the pot to help thicken the stew.

-6. Finally, taste the stew and add salt or red pepper, if desired.
-Serve the stew with a scoop of cooked rice (about ¾ cup), a few chopped peanuts, fresh cilantro, and a drizzle of sriracha, if desired.

 ## Notes